 Are you looking to brighten up your railings with some plants and flowers?
 Maybe you're lacking in garden space or just want to add some color to a balcony.
 This is where railing planters can help!
 You can grow herbs, colorful flowers, or drape your railing in a waterfall of green.
 With so many railing planters available, it can be confusing to choose the right one.

 Luckily, we’ve done the research for you and picked the Cedar Railing Planter Box by Premier Wood Studio as our favorite.
 It's available in various lengths and is of very high quality.
-We’ve also put together a top 10 list for you to consider and created a handy buying guide to help you make your choice!
+We’ve also put together a 10 best list for you to consider and created a handy buying guide reviewed by a master gardener and homestead blogger to help you make your choice!

 We’ve searched the Internet to find the best railing planters available based on customer reviews.
 We’ve picked a variety of planters, so no matter what you’re looking for, we have a railing planter for you!